- Imprint: Vintage Digital

 A Memoir

-This is the iconic Josephine Baker in her own words.
+Immerse yourself in joy and glamour: this is the dazzling Josephine Baker in her own words.

 Later, as one of the most recognisable women in the world, she became a spy for the French resistance, her celebrity working as her cover.
-She was awarded the Légion d'Honneur for military service.
-After the war she became increasingly interested in civil rights.
-In 1963 she spoke at the March on Washington alongside Martin Luther King.
-All this from a girl born in Missouri to a poor single black woman and a white father she did not know.
+She was awarded the Légion d’honneur for military service.
+After the war she became increasingly interested in civil rights, and in 1963 she spoke at the March on Washington alongside Martin Luther King.
+All this from a girl of mixed heritage, born in Missouri to a poor mother and a father she did not know.

 ‘The most sensational woman anyone ever saw’ Ernest Hemingway